balena-io/docs/pages/runtime/resin-base-images.md

 RUN [ "cross-build-end" ]
 ```

-can be run on you machine and there will be no `Exec format error` which is the error when you run ARM binary on x86.
+can be run on your machine and there will be no `Exec format error`, which is the error when you run an ARM binary on x86.
 More details can be found in our [blog post here](https://resin.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/)

 ###### Entry script

 There is an entry script (`/usr/bin/entry.sh`) as the ENTRYPOINT in every Resin base images.
-It will perform few tasks like: start udev, set the hostname (ResinOS 1.x devices only), mount `/dev/` and trigger the init system before starting your application.
-Here is an example of [the entry script](https://github.com/resin-io-library/base-images/blob/master/debian/entry.sh), you can specify your own entrypoint if needed by adding `ENTRYPOINT` to the Dockerfile.
+It will perform tasks such as: start udev, set the hostname (ResinOS 1.x devices only), mount `/dev/` and trigger the init system before starting your application.
+Here is an example of [the entry script](https://github.com/resin-io-library/base-images/blob/master/debian/entry.sh).
+You can specify your own entrypoint if needed by adding `ENTRYPOINT` to the Dockerfile.

 ##### Notice:

 * Currently, we support 6 architectures: amd64, i386, aarch64, armv7hf, armv6hf and armel; however, not all supported Linux distros support these architectures, only Debian does.
 We don't have Resin Alpine Linux base images for aarch64 and armel and only armv7hf Fedora base images supported at the moment.
 * The `latest` tag points to Jessie (Debian), 25 (Fedora) and 3.6 (Alpine Linux).
-* In case, you have your own systemd service and you want your systemd service to use the environment variables you set in the dashboard.
-You need to add `EnvironmentFile=/etc/docker.env` to your systemd service unit file.
+* If you have your own systemd service and you want your systemd service to use the environment variables you set in the dashboard, you need to add `EnvironmentFile=/etc/docker.env` to your systemd service unit file.
 * To keep Resin base images fresh, we re-build all base images every week and update version of language specific base images with the latest version in official repository.
-Sometimes, the newly built base images can accidentally break your build and we don't want that issue happens to our users.
-Therefore, we introduce the date fixed tag such as `jessie-20160510`, the date fixed tag images will never change so you can use them to have a stable build and never need to worry about broken build.
+There are times when the newly built base images could accidentally break your build.
+To prevent this, we've introduced the date fixed tag, e.g. `jessie-20160510`.
+The date fixed tag images will never change, so they can be used for a stable build.
-* Depends on available packages on each Linux distribution, specific packages for each device are pre-installed in `device-distro` combination base images e.g., `libraspberrypi-bin` preinstalled in Debian based images for Raspberry Pi family or `http://repos.rcn-ee.net/debian/` - a Debian package repository for only Beaglebone family will be added into base images for them.
+* Depending on the Linux distribution, specific packages for each device are pre-installed in `device-distro` combination base images, e.g. `libraspberrypi-bin` preinstalled in Debian based images for Raspberry Pi family or `http://repos.rcn-ee.net/debian/`, a Debian package repository for the Beaglebone family.

 ### <a name="base-images"></a>Base Images: